birdman093/z-guess/README.md

 GET API Request:

-1.)
-Make a GET request with the userName in the url link 2.) userName must be in the DB system, use featheru for testing purposes
+Make a GET request with the userName in the url link.
+UserName must be in the DB system, use featheru for testing purposes

 btzAddress = http://flip2.engr.oregonstate.edu:6363
-${btzAddress}/GET/spotifyproperties/{userName}
+${btzAddress}/GET/spotifyproperties/{UserName}

 How to Receive Data?

-1.)
-Data returns as a json
-2.)
-If no properties are found the following entry will be returned Url: "No Properties Found"
+Data returned as JSON from API.
+If no properties are found the following entry will be returned {Url: "No Properties Found"}

 json({Url: ?})